pivotal/docs-platform-automation/docs/index.md

       to get a sense of the features and how they differ to understand the best transition method for your environment and needs.

-## Platform Automation Toolkit and Upgrading Ops Manager
+## Platform Automation Toolkit and Upgrading Tanzu Operations Manager

 Successful platform engineering teams know that a platform team that's always up to date is critical for their business.